bedribulut/mdn-object-basics/README.md

 # mdn-object-basics
-The aim of this skill test is to assess whether you've understood our JavaScript object basics article.
+The aim of this skill test is to assess whether you've understood MDN JavaScript object basics article.